 Everyone who is involved in the project development can overstep IP:

-- Employees – they have the moral right to own the IP developed during employment; however, they are usually restricted by the employment contract.
+- Employees – have the moral right to own the IP developed during employment; however, they are usually restricted by the employment contract.

 - Consultants/individual contractors – unless there is a written contract, they may own the IP.